What Is Human Trafficking?

 There is no one face to human trafficking.

-Those most at risk are children, teens, homeless and missing youth, and vulnerable individuals such as immigrants, foster children, the drug addicted, and those who have been previously abused.
+Those most at risk are children, teens, homeless and missing youth, and vulnerable individuals such as immigrants, foster children, those who are addicted, and those who have been previously abused.

 Why Don't They Leave?

 Victims often don't realize they are victims.
-They don't self-identify due to shame, fear, not understanding that what is being done to them is a crime, and concern that they will be seen as criminals.
+They don't self-identify due to shame, fear, not understanding that what is being done to them is a crime.
+They are concerned that they will be seen as criminals.

 Who Are the Traffickers?